-- 1. All applicants must have an active Unique Entity ID registered in www.SAM.gov. - All applicants must certify that no other federal funds have been received by the applicant/sub recipient for the proposed project resulting in a prohibited Duplication of Benefit. - 3.
+- 1. All applicants must have an active Unique Entity ID registered in www.SAM.gov. - 2.
+All applicants must certify that no other federal funds have been received by the applicant/sub recipient for the proposed project resulting in a prohibited Duplication of Benefit. - 3.
 All applicants must complete and provide documentation of citizen participation requirements in accordance with federal regulations. - 4.
-Applicants seeking fees for design professionals must have procured professionals in accordance with federal regulations. - 5.
+Applicants seeking fees for design professionals must have procured professionals in accordance with the federal regulations at 2 CFR Part 200. - 5.
 All awarded projects must be completed within 24 months of award.
-Documentation of benchmarks will be required and must be met during implementation of project. - 6.
+Documentation of benchmarks in the financial award will be required and must be met during implementation of project. - 6.
 Applicants applying for HVAC improvements for public facilities not owned by the applicant will be required to execute a sub recipient agreement with the public entity that provides the services and/or owns the facility, if funded.